 To be blunt, people are lazy and either sleep through class or don’t show up at all, except on test days.
 A savvy college student like you can take advantage of that!
-There are multiple websites that will pay you for your notes and study guides, such as StudySoup, Stuvia, and Course Hero.
+There are multiple websites that will pay you some extra money for your notes and study guides, such as StudySoup, Stuvia, and Course Hero.

 Each website is essentially the same.
 You upload your class notes and study guides for tests, and you make money on commission.
 For study guides, you earn a certain fixed amount on top of the commission you make on how many guides you sold.
 Additionally, some of these websites give you a yearly bonus of up to $100 if you stick with them!

 I'd recommend checking these websites out and signing up for some of them.
 All you have to do is sign up by email, watch a quick video, and then start uploading your notes!
-Not only will you be making money, but this forces you to pay attention in class to take notes.
+Not only will you be making extra money, but this forces you to pay attention in class to take notes.
 This will hopefully allow you to excel in all your classes and get you on the road to that 4.0 GPA.